Sunday, December 26, 2010

 Caring people

-Rebekah was at work in the next town.
+Rebekah was at work in Bremerton, a town about ten miles from us.
 We thought that Jerry would be able to go get her as he had a four-wheel drive he was using as he patrolled Port Orchard.
 There was no way that I would be able to go get her because I would get stuck.
 However, Jerry was not able to go as he was extremely busy with accident investigations.

 By midnight I was stressed to the max and tried to keep busy in our dark house.
 I wanted Rebekah home as I was afraid they would put her out of the base when the navy gal left.
 However, they were taking good care of my "baby".
 They got her a blanket and pillow and allowed her to sleep in one of the offices.
 What a kind gesture.